Donation In Your Name Email

 (with video below) There is no week for us without receiving messages from readers, letting us know about a donation-related scam that’s been going around and having the same traits as an old age scheme.

 Since it keeps happening we publish it with all its variations, just so other potential victims can avoid being taken advantage of.
-The scam comes as an email from someone afar, informing you that there are unclaimed money in a bank somewhere.
+The scam comes as an email from someone afar, informing you that there is unclaimed money in a bank somewhere.
 Your name is listed as the beneficiary.
-If you received the same kind of emails, feel free to drop scammers’ names the Comments section below to expose them.
+If you received the same kind of emails, feel free to drop scammers’ names in the comments section below to expose them.

 This fraudulent email is very similar to the Inheritance/Next-of-kin scam.
 How does it work?

 Watch the video below to see a new twist in the Inheritance Scam, exposed:

 The person will tell you that there are some funds in a foreign bank (or safety boxes) for you.
 The email comes in different variations, so let’s take a look at a few examples, then we will explain how it works.

 Here is the email we just received from one, calling himself Charles Koch:

 Thank you for confirming the validity of your email address and also for accepting this grant.
 My foundation ( Atlantic Philanthropies ) technically is responsible for awarding grant/donation but I have always wanted to make a personal donation to random individuals in any part of the world and that is why I have decided to give [$1,500,000,00 USD] to you secretly without my foundation being aware.

 It gives me great joy for being able to make this donation to you, let’s make the world a better place by giving and solving each other’s problems, all people have the right to opportunity, equity, and dignity.